 This article provides helpful tips if you are planning to visit in the winter months.

-We were heading back today from our Christmas vacation in Sölden, Austria and decided to stop by Neuschwanstein since it was on the way.
+We were heading back today from our Christmas vacation skiing in Austria and decided to stop by Neuschwanstein since it was on the way.

 When Should you Visit?

 Try going early if you go in the winter, or better yet, purchase your tickets ahead by going online to their website.
+Be sure to book at least two days prior to your visit.
 You’ll still need to pick them up once you arrive, but you might be able to skip the really long line!
 Tickets need to be purchased at the bottom of the hill before you go up.

-Below is a bit closer view of the valley and Hohenschwangau
+Below is another view of the valley and Hohenschwangau

 There is a waterfall on one side of the bridge and has colorful pools of water that form below the bridge.
 The shining gem is of course the castle and when we walked to it the bridge only had four other people on it so we lucked out!
 I think I would’ve been nervous if there was a tour group crowding the walkway.